-Districts have long used attendance rates as a metric for measuring early warning and student performance.
-Yet, chronic absenteeism goes a step further by measuring the number of days a student misses and how many students miss 10 percent or more of the school year.
-Research shows that chronically absent students are at-risk of academic failure, dropping out, and even criminal behavior.
-(How does your state rate in its number of chronically absent students?
-Use this interactive map to find out.)
+The pandemic has increased chronic absenteeism in schools across the country.
+Attendance rates have long been used as a metric for measuring early warning and student performance.
+Chronic absenteeism goes a step further by measuring the number of days a student misses as well as the number of students who miss 10% or more of the school year.
+Not surprisingly, chronically absent students are at-risk of academic failure, dropping out, and even criminal behavior.

 SEL’s Role in Solving Chronic Absenteeism

-Using SEL to Solve Chronic Absenteeism in Your Schools
+Using SEL to Reduce Chronic Absenteeism in Your Schools

-Schools looking to reduce chronic absences by improving climate and culture should consider implementing an SEL framework that includes school- and district-wide practices, classroom instruction, assessment, and family and community outreach.
+There are many ways schools and districts can start using SEL to improve climate and culture within school- and district-wide practices, classroom instruction, assessment, and family and community outreach.
 Activities may include: